Estimated reading time: 12 minutes

-She told us that in the event that we had to euthanize your dog (putting your dog down) because he was suffering we had a couple of options.
+She told us that if we had to euthanize our dog (putting our dog down) because he was suffering, we had a couple of options.

-I was getting a chill down my back because I knew that if we are faced with this decision at some point it will be one of the hardest decisions we will ever have to face in our lives thus far
+I was getting a chill because I knew that if faced with this decision, it would be one of the most complex we would have to face in our lives thus far.

-I’m not aware of any free euthanization clinics or vets but you could always ask your veterinarian.
+I’m unaware of free euthanization clinics or vets, but you could always ask your veterinarian.

-- We give your pet a lethal injection for around $90 and your pet will close his/her eyes as if going to sleep, stop breathing, go into cardiac arrest and be gone in a few seconds.
+- We give your pet a lethal injection for around $90, and your pet will close its eyes as if going to sleep, stop breathing, go into cardiac arrest, and be gone in a few seconds.

-There’s no colourful way to put this, it’s the way it’s done and the way she explained it to me.
+There’s no colourful way to put this; it’s how it’s done and how she explained it to me.

-You need to decide when the right time to let your dog go is especially if they are suffering silently.
+You must decide when to let your dog go, especially if they suffer silently.

-In my head I was visualizing it all going down and my heart ached.
-I don’t know if and how I can handle this.
+I was visualizing it happening, and my heart ached, and I didn’t know how I would handle this.

-Not everyone wants to stick around and watch she says as it’s just too painful.
+She says that not everyone wants to stick around and watch, as it’s just too painful.

 Coping With The Loss Of A Dog

-Every pet deserves the respect, love and dignity like any other pet or human when your dog dies.
+When your dog dies, every pet deserves respect, love, and dignity like any other pet or human.

-I would simply say, sorry for your loss and you can address the pet’s name and maybe some good times you can reminisce about when you were around the pet.
+I would say sorry for your loss, and you can address the pet’s name and reminisce about when you were around the pet.

-I know that if and when our dog passes away that we want to think only good memories of our true friend and our times together.
+I know that if and when our dog passes away, we only want to think of good memories of our faithful friends and our times together.

-It won’t be easy coping if we are faced with the loss of our dog so we will have to remove the pet bed, bowls, leash all the memories that surround us and put them to rest as well.
+It won’t be easy coping if we are faced with losing our dog, so we will have to remove the pet bed, bowls, and leash all the memories surrounding us and put them to rest.

-We have lots of photos, plenty of good memories in our minds, in our hearts and surrounding us.
+We have lots of photos and plenty of good memories in our minds, in our hearts, and surrounding us.

-Our veterinarian did mention there are places that you can hold communal cremation if you would like to go that route.
+Our veterinarian mentioned places to hold communal cremation if you want to go that route.

 I did a bit of research after she gave me some information.

-I also know some pet owners who simply have a burial ceremony on their property and bury the pet after goodbyes, especially if a pet passes away in their sleep.
+I also know some pet owners who have a burial ceremony on their property and bury the pet after their goodbyes, especially if a pet dies in their sleep.

 It’s not uncommon to see pet owners set up a dog grave so the memory of their pet lives on.

-Through online research I found an actual pet cemetery called Gateway Lakeview between Ottawa and Kingston on the shores of Graham Lake with a location in Toronto, Ontario as well.
+Through online research, I found a pet cemetery called Gateway Lakeview between Ottawa and Kingston on the shores of Graham Lake in Toronto, Ontario.